|

 effective and exhibit very low environmental impact

-must be available in a range of formulations that can
+available in a variety of formulations for a variety

-be used in a variety of pest control situations.
-A pesticide
+of pest control situations.
+Note that a pesticide

 |